 Page Created Aug 21, 2017.
 Perhaps your story will eclipse all others.

 Purpose: This page is for nearly anything and everything that classmates may want to share.
-Did you have an encounter with fame, power, celebrity, or your 15 minutes of fame?
+Did you have an encounter with fame, power, celebrity, or 15 minutes of fame?
 Do you have an amusing, adventurous, traumatic, poignant, uplifting, depressing, transformative, or otherwise interesting tale, essay, or travelogue to share?
 Perhaps you have an interesting hobby?
 What about your experience with the Princeton admission process?
 Do you have a blog or website that classmates would enjoy?
+Anything Covid-19 related that might inform and help the rest of us as we deal with the pandemic?
 A Princeton connection is great but not necessary.
 If so, please contact John Hart (firstname.lastname@example.org), and the ad hoc Story Committee will be in touch once it's posted.

 The 50th Reunion Book contains several stories.
 The first group starts on page 22, and the second, Stories and Reflections, starts on page 315.